fbpx

 iOS 14 users would need entitlement access permission from the browser team through email to use different browsers having browsing as a primary use.
 Currently, the system only allows the latest versions of Google Chrome and Microsoft Edge to have the entitlement access permission for users.

-Browsers do not demand additional API for being the default browser neither the other apps question this issue regarding that browser which at the end drives UX inconsistencies.
+Browsers do not demand additional API for being the default browser nor do the other apps question this issue regarding that browser which in the end drives UX inconsistencies.

 This can cause some issues in SafariViewController during the execution of a website.
 For example, when you run a website on SafariViewController, such as clicking a link on Twitter that may have a Safari icon that may guide you to other browsers, such as Chrome or Firefox.